Mike Ward (American politician): Political and radio career

 From 1989 to 1993, Ward served as a member of the Kentucky House of Representatives representing the Highlands area of Louisville.
+He was first elected to the state house in 1988, defeating incumbent Republican Jack Will.
+He had previously lost a special election to Will in August 1987.
+He resigned from the house in November 1993 in order to run for congress.

 In 1994, he was elected to the United States House of Representatives, winning Kentucky's Third Congressional District seat that was being vacated by Romano L. Mazzoli.
 Ward was one of few Democrats to win an open seat in the Republican congressional landslide that year.
 Ward narrowly defeated a field of candidates including Charlie Owen in the primary, and defeated Republican nominee Susan Bush Stokes, a fellow member of the Kentucky House of Representatives, in the general election.
 His Campaign TV advertising was directed by Kevin Geddings of Geddings Communications LLC of Washington, DC.

 In 1996 Ward lost his seat in the general election to Republican Anne Northup.
 Ward did not run again for the seat.

 Ward was appointed by President Bill Clinton as the Associate Director of the Peace Corps and served through Clinton's second presidential term.

-From 2001 to 2005, Ward hosted a talk radio show in Louisville that was a liberal counterweight to conservative talk radio programming.
+From 2002 to 2005, Ward hosted a talk radio show in Louisville that was a liberal counterweight to conservative talk radio programming.

-Ward is President of WardCampaigns, Inc.
+Ward was a political consultant with the Saint Communications Group until 2010 when he established WardCampaigns, Inc.

+Ward has spent the years since 2005 working for a wide variety of candidates and causes in over 20 states including races at every level of elected office.